Multiscale Simulations of Complex Systems by Learning their Effective Dynamics: Comparison Measures

 \section{Comparison Measures}

 In this section, we elaborate on the metrics used to quantify the effectiveness of the proposed approach to capture the dynamics and the state statistics of the systems under study.
-To quantify the prediction performance of the method in a deterministic system, we use the mean normalized absolute difference (MNAD).
-The Wasserstein distance (WD) and the L1-Norm histogram distance (L1-NHD) are utilized to quantify the difference between two statistical objects (either state distributions, or random variables).
+The mean normalized absolute difference (MNAD) is used to quantify the prediction performance of a method in a deterministic system.
+This metric was selected to facilitate comparison of LED with equation-free variants~\cite{lee2020coarse}.
+The Wasserstein distance (WD) and the L1-Norm histogram distance (L1-NHD) are utilized to quantify the difference between distributions.
+These metrics are used in stochastic systems or in the comparison of state distributions.